 Falaise, with its castle, was birthplace of William the Conqueror and the beautiful ancient town of Bayeaux with Gothic, renaissance and later buildings, has a lovely cathedral and of course the tapestry depicting the battle of Hastings.

 The other sites of note are those associated with the Normandy landings (Utah, Omaha, Juno, Sword beaches) and Mont St. Michel, tje world famous Benedictine monastery, built on a huge rock and cut off at high tide, which can rise very rapidly, faster than a racehorse, occasionally cutting off cars as it sweeps across the vast beach.

 Orbec, just 15 minutes away, is an ancient and pretty market town witha C14th church and medieval C18th and 19th houses and shops.
 Largely passed by in the C20th it is now reviving and local amenities include a post office, banks, estate agents, patisseries, boulangerie, charcuterie and restaurants.

-Lisieux (20 minutes away) is the traditional seat of the Sub-Prefecture, and has a famous Gothic cathedral as well as other medieval and later churches.
-It was the birthplace of St. Therese who spent her religious life in the Carmel and died there aged 24 - there is now a C20th basilica in her honour.
-The swimming pool, department stores and cinema provide convenient options for light entertainment and excellent food is available at the Saturday morning market at the place de la Republic.
+Lisieux (20 minutes away) is the seat of the Sub-Prefecture, and has a famous Gothic cathedral as well as other medieval and later churches.
+It was the birthplace of St. Therese who spent her religious life in the Carmel and died there aged 24 - there is now a C.20 th basilica in her honour.
+The swimming pool, department stores and cinema provide convenient options for light entertainment and excellent food is available at the Saturday morning market on Place de la Republique.